javi-mm02/TFG-WBK-method/README.md

 - `scripts/`: source Python scripts.
 - `requirements.txt`: Python package dependencies.

-Generated figures and numerical result files are not included in this repository.
-They are produced locally when the scripts are executed.
+The figures and numerical results are generated when the scripts are executed.

 ## Requirements